No upcoming events

 CSEL’s Annual Lecture

 CSEL are delighted to announce that Professor Gísli Gudjónsson will be our special guest at our 2020 Annual Lecture.
-Gísli will be delivering a lecture titled “The battle for justice in cases of false confession: an international perspective” on 10 March 2020.
+Gísli will be delivering a lecture titled “The battle for justice in cases of false confession: an international perspective”.
 More information can be found here.

-CSEL’s Zoe Given-Wilson will be speaking at the 40 year celebration of Irish Association of Law Teachers
+CSEL’s Zoe Given-Wilson spoke at the 40 year celebration of Irish Association of Law Teachers

-Zoe’s talk is titled ‘Taking care: Vicarious Trauma and burnout from working in law’ and will take place at the event in Limerick on 22-24 November 2019.
+Zoe’s talk was titled ‘Taking care: Vicarious Trauma and burnout from working in law’ and took place at the event in Limerick on 22-24 November 2019.